salsabiilashifa11/Cryptarithm/README.md

 # Cryptarithm using Brute Force
-This program is made to fulfill *IF2211 Strategi Algoritma* class assignment
+This program is made to fulfill *IF2211 Strategi Algoritma* class assignment<br />
 Author: Shifa Salsabiila (13519106)

 ## Technologies